chrisxfire/chrisxfire.github.io/content/notes/code/asp.net/web-apps/blazor/blazor-hosting-models/index.md

 - The client runs blazor.webassembly.js script to download the runtime, the app, and its dependencies, and to initialize the runtime

 ## Standalone Blazor WASM app
-A Blazor WASM app can be deployed without a backend ASP.NET Core App to serve its files.
+A Blazor WASM app is an app that is embedded in a website.
+It can be deployed without a backend ASP.NET Core App to serve its files.
+In this scenario, it might be deployed via CDN instead of on a website (HTML, Drupal, etc).

 ## Hosted Blazor WASM app
 Includes an ASP.NET Core backend.